bio

 As a textile artist who uses primarily thrifted and repurposed materials, experimentation and improvisation are key to my process.
 Artistic decisions are informed, and sometimes dictated, by the parameters of the materials I’m working with.
 This means I’m often adapting and re-imagining each piece and project as I go.
 This improvisatory approach forces me out of perfectionism and overthinking and allows me to embrace the textiles’ raw edges and unique attributes as key elements of the art.
 It offers a sense of playfulness that infuses life into each piece.

 Quilting is for me is just as much about the process as it is about the result.
 There is something deeply grounding and meditative about working repetitively with your hands to create something beautiful.
-I crave the monotony of it- each individual stitch by hand over and over again.
-As the world becomes increasingly virtual, sewing is a tangible reminder to slow down, to reflect, and to be intentional, creative, and bold in the face of escalating crises around the world.
+Hand sewing my art becomes a tangible reminder to slow down, to reflect, and to be intentional, creative, and bold in the face of escalating crises around the world.